Natalnet/pressure-sensor/FSR-sensor/README.md

-# FSR-sensor
+# FSR-sensorth
 Force Sensor Resistor, it detects physical pressure which changes its resistance when a force or pressure is applied.
+The higher the pressure, more conductive material will contact to the wires
 ## Circuit
 The sensor has two pins, the right and the left one.